CAWaterBoardDataCenter/DWRAT_DataScraping/ReadMe.md

 entirely automated.
 By contrast, much of the *SRP GS Flow* model still needs to be automated.

-- **Documentation:** This folder contains relevant emails, PDFs, Word Documents and other files containing instructions or information about the project.
+- **Documentation:** This folder contains SharePoint links to relevant documentation (spreadsheets, Word documents, emails, etc), as well as HTML snippets from webpages that we're scraping.

-- **InputData:** This folder contains the datasets used for loops and functions, e.g. station lists.
+- *InputData:* This folder contains the datasets used for loops and functions, e.g. station lists.
 Maintaining these datasets as CSVs is easier than creating then as dataframes. *Gag files in this folder are ignored by the .gitignore file.*

-- **ProcessedData:** This folder contains datasets that have been manipulated in some way by R Scripts, spreadsheets, etc. *Files in this folder are ignored by the .gitignore file.*
+- *ProcessedData:* This folder contains datasets that have been manipulated in some way by R Scripts, spreadsheets, etc. *Files in this folder are ignored by the .gitignore file.*

-- **Scripts:** This folder contains all scripts associated with this project
+- *Scripts:* This folder contains all scripts associated with this project

-- **WebData:** This folder contains unaltered datasets scraped or downloaded from the Internet, e.g. weather station data. *Files in this folder are ignored by the .gitignore file.*
+- *WebData:* This folder contains unaltered datasets scraped or downloaded from the Internet, e.g. weather station data. *Files in this folder are ignored by the .gitignore file.*